advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 Read it again.
 And again.
 And again.

-### 3. The path semantical qubit operator allows an internal difference, making some distinctions only understandable to the speakers of the same logical language
+### 3. The path semantical quality operator allows an internal difference, making some distinctions only understandable to the speakers of the same logical language

 When people believe, they can survive illness that might otherwise kill them.